sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 - Humility, being humble
   - "I don't know everything.
 And it's okay because I want to learn and improve."
-  - "You may have a better answer than me even though I don't know you."
+  - "I don't know you but I trust your contribution."
 - Inclusiveness and accessibility
   - No discrimination
-  - Encourage participation of everyone, actively looking for people from a diverse background and community
+  - Encourage participation of everyone, from diverse backgrounds
 - Trust
   - You trust your team
   - You trust this is good for the public
-  - The public should trust the government
     - [Accountability](https://product-guide.18f.gov/working-in-a-way-that-reflects-our-values/working-in-the-open/)

 ---